 <a href="/i/pdf/2017-03-15-CONETO-DDH-Fase-V.pdf" target=_blank><img src="/i/pdf/thumbs/2017-03-15-CONETO-DDH-Fase-V.jpg" border="0" style="border: 1px solid #296599;"></a>

 click to enlarge

 Orex has signed an Association Agreement with Fresnillo Plc to explore the Coneto Silver-Gold Project.
 Orex and Fresnillo hold extensive contiguous mineral concessions in the Coneto Mining District, which collectively total approx. 4995 hectares and cover more than 40 known mineralized epithermal quartz veins.
 A joint technical committee, with both Orex and Fresnillo representation, manages Coneto.

-Fresnillo PLC had an option to spend up to $US 6,000,000 before February 2015 to explore the Coneto Silver-Gold Project in order to earn 55% ownership.
-Fresnillo has completed the $US 6,000,000 and the Coneto Project will continue as 55% Fresnillo : 45% Orex, with the Coneto Mining District mineral concessions of both companies pooled as a contiguous block.
+Fresnillo PLC had an option to spend up to $US 6,000,000 before February 2015 to explore the Coneto Silver-Gold Project in order to earn 55% ownership which Fresnillo has completed and the Coneto Project is currently owned 55% Fresnillo : 45% Orex, with the Coneto Mining District mineral concessions of both companies pooled as a contiguous block.

 Silver-equivalent determined as silver grade plus 60 times gold grade, the 10-year average metal price ratio on the London Metal Exchange.
 This also assumes 100% recovery, and does not include a contribution from base metals, nor fluorite.

 The central vein system was mined most recently by private companies for silver & gold in the 1970s, but closed in the early 1980s due to a drop in silver prices.
 The Palma and the Sauce veins were mined down to the water table.